Stochastic Extensible Bin Packing: Restriction to a family of processing time distributions

-For the cases of lognormal distributions, gamma distributions, and Weibull distributions, this monotonicity property with respect to second-order stochastic dominance are consequences of~\cite{Lev73},~\cite{ROS00} and~\cite{LP04}, respectively.
-For the other distributions, it can easily be seen that $F_{Z^{\mathcal{D}_\delta}}$ and $F_{Z^{\mathcal{D}_{\delta'}}}$ satisfy the single-crossing property~\eqref{singlecrossing}. \end{example}
+For the cases of lognormal distributions, gamma distributions, and Weibull distributions, this monotonicity property is proved in~\cite{Lev73}, \cite{ROS00} and~\cite{LP04}, respectively.
+For uniform and two-point distributions, it is straightforward to verify that $F_{Z^{\mathcal{D}_\delta}}$ and $F_{Z^{\mathcal{D}_{\delta'}}}$ satisfy the single-crossing property~\eqref{singlecrossing}.

-The next Lemma shows how to obtain an upper bound on the cost of a machine for a general nondecreasing convex function.